Variations on Memetic Algorithms for Graph Coloring Problems: Analysis of diversification

-In the standard GPX, the role of each parent is balanced: they alternatively transmit their largest color class to the child.
-Of course, the parent, which first transmits its largest class, has more importance than the other; this is why it is an asymmetric crossover.
+In the standard \emph{GPX}, the role of each parent is balanced: they alternatively transmit their largest color class to the child.
+Of course, the parent which first transmits its largest class, has more importance than the other; this is why it is an asymmetric crossover.
 In this test, we give a higher importance to one of the parents.
-At each step, we randomly draw the parent that transmits its largest color class with a different probability for each parent.
-We introduce $x$, the probability of selecting the first parent; $1-x$ is the probability of selecting the second parent.
-For example, if $x=0.75$, parent 1 always has a 3 in 4 chance of being selected to transmit its largest color class (parent 2 only has a 1 in 4 chance).
-If $x=0.5$, it means that both parents have an equal probability (a fifty-fifty chance) to be chosen; this almost corresponds to the standard GPX.
-If $x=1$, it means that the child is a copy of parent 1; there are no more crossovers and therefore $H_2col$ is a TabuCol with two initial solutions.
-When $x$ get away from $0.5$, the chance and the diversity bring by the crossover decrease.
+At each step of the crossover, we randomly draw the parent that transmits its largest color class with a different probability for each parent.
+We introduce $x\in\intervalleff{0}{1}$, the probability of selecting the first parent; $1-x$ is the probability of selecting the second parent.
+For example, if $x=0.75$, then, at each step of \emph{GPX}, parent 1 has a 3 in 4 chance of being selected to transmit its largest color class (parent 2 has a 1 in 4 chance).
+If $x=0.5$, it means that both parents have an equal probability (a fifty-fifty chance to be chosen); this almost corresponds to the standard \emph{GPX}.
+If $x=1$, it means that the child is a copy of parent 1; there are no more crossovers and therefore \emph{HEAD} is a \emph{TabuCol} with two initial solutions.
+When $x$ becomes further from the value $0.5$, the chance and diversity brought by the crossover decrease.
 Figure~\ref{fig:imbalancedCrossover} shows in abscissa the probability $x$ and in ordinate the average number of necessary iterations required to find a legal $48$-coloring (as in the previous test).

-First, it is evident that the results are symmetric according to $x$.
-The best results are obtained with approximately $x=0.5$ ($0.4\leq x\leq0.6$).
-The impact of this parameter is weaker than that of the previous one: the control of the reduction of diversification is finer.
+It can be remarked initially that the results are clearly symmetrical with respect to $x$.
+The best results are obtained for $0.4\leq x\leq0.6$.
+The impact of this parameter is weaker than that of the previous one: the control of the reduction in diversification is finer.
+This version of \emph{GPX} is called \emph{unbalanced GPX} and noted U($x$) with $x\in\intervalleff{0}{1}$ in tables~\ref{tab:resSimpleH2col} and \ref{tab:resH2col}.
+It is used for three graphs <\texttt{le450\_25c}>, <\texttt{le450\_25d}> and <\texttt{r1000.5}> since the standard \emph{GPX} does not operate effectively.